Best Women's Ski Jackets of 2024/25

 What we didn’t like: no internal mesh pocket

 The Norrona Lofoten Gore-Tex is our winner for the most Versatile Ski Jacket.
 We tested several hardshell jackets for this story, and the Norrona Lofoten was neck and neck with the Arc’teryx Sentinel for overall performance, design, and durability.
 This excellent hardshell is made with quality materials and thoughtfully designed features.
-Ultimately, the Sentinel takes our best overall award for its tried and true durability, thanks to many good reviews from everyday customers.
+Ultimately, the Sentinel takes our best overall award for its tried and true durability and great features.
 But if you’re looking for a do-it-all hardshell ski jacket, this one is worth your consideration.

 The Lofoten Gore-Tex jacket is a three-layer GORE-TEX shell that is fully wind and waterproof.
 The inside backer of the jacket is GORE-TEX C-Knit, which means this shell leans more on the side of breathability than warmth (unlike the Arc’teryx Sentinel, which has a light flannel backer making it a bit warmer but slightly less breathable).